 - Slow Cooker: prepare the recipe as written and place the sauce and ribs into the cooker.
 Cover and cook on the ‘high’ setting for 10 to 12 hours.
 Add an additional ½ cup to 1 cup beef broth halfway through, if needed.

-These braised short ribs will fill your kitchen with the most incredible, mouthwatering aroma!
+These slow-braised short ribs will fill your kitchen with the most incredible, mouthwatering aroma!
 As you’re waiting for them to finish cooking, it’s the perfect time to make my Creamy Butter Mashed Potatoes recipe!
 I usually start making the potatoes about 30 minutes before the ribs are done cooking.
 Keep the potatoes nice and hot until ready to serve.

 Once the ribs are done cooking, you’ll notice a layer of fat has floated to the top.
 That’s because beef ribs have a lot of fat on them that’s rendered during the cooking process.
 I recommend using a large spoon and skimming the fat off the surface and into a measuring cup.
 Allow the grease to cool before disposing of it in a waste container.